 Elephant Ride in Phuket - Elephant Trekking

-OK, here's my Mum's words ...
-Our Elephant Experience in Phuket by Paula Monk.
+OK, here are my Mum's words ...
+Our Elephant Experience in Phuket in 2004 by Paula Monk.

 When I was a child I would look through my books and see pictures of far away, wonderful lands.
 I was fascinated, but in the 1950s, growing up in post war Britain, it didn't seem possible that I would ever see any of those places for myself.
 I was filled with wonder at the sights of children riding on elephants and imagined how it would feel.
 That little dream lay dormant for almost a lifetime.
 The world has moved on during that life time and people travel far and wide – ordinary people like me.

 Now we have family in Thailand (it was called Siam in my childhood) and on one of our visits I was determined to fulfill my childhood dream.
 I can't now tell you the name of the place where we went for our elephant ride.
 It was in the rural south of the island, in hilly terrain.
 I feel there couldn't have been a better place – the elephants were well looked after and so were we – my husband and I. The jungle was thick and lush and the views from the hill tops were superb.

 We climbed up onto a platform of wood and bamboo to wait for our elephant and the young man who would guide us through our adventure.
 The back of the elephant was level with the platform and we climbed onto her back – I wish I could remember her name – and tried to get comfortable in the hard metal howdah.
 Even before we started to move we felt rather insecure, perched up there.
 It is high up and the seat is not strapped too tightly to the elephant.